10 Essential Holocaust and WWII Movies

 Based on the writings of Dr. Miklós Nyiszli, a prisoner who assisted Josef Mengele, this film depicts the 1944 revolt of the Sonderkommando at Birkenau.
 It focuses on the agonizing choices and the loss of traditional morality inside the camp walls.
 It is brutal and unrelenting, refusing to offer a "heroic" ending.
 It is perhaps the most accurate depiction of the physical and psychological environment of the crematoria at Birkenau.

-From Screen to Reality: Professional Perspectives in Krakow
+From Screen to Reality

 While cinema can prepare the heart, only a professional educator can guide the mind through the complexities of these sites.
 At Hello Cracow, we believe that visiting these locations requires more than just a "tour", but a perspective built on years of research and museum-standard education.